DDriggs00/mavlinkinterface/docs/passive/getBatteryData.md

 ## Return Values

 Returns a JSON-Formatted string.
-Returns a JSON containing all information about the battery.
+Returns all available information about the battery.

 ## Examples